CharlieDavidson4011/kinovea-docs/source/measurement/kinematics/angular.rst

 -----------
 The angular kinematics diagram displays line charts of tracked angles.

-This can be used to study and compare the evolution of angle, angular speed or angular acceleration over time.
+This can be used to study and compare the evolution of angle, angular speed, or angular acceleration over time.

 Data source
 -----------